2526 Saint Paul Street

 How To Apply

-Interested candidates should send a one-page cover letter, resume, and list of three references to Ashley Flores-Maldonado at firstname.lastname@example.org and complete a candidate intake form at the following URL: www.freestate-justice.org/careers.
+Interested candidates should send a one-page cover letter, resume, list of three references, and a writing sample that is no longer than 5 pages to Ashley Flores-Maldonado at email@example.com and complete a candidate intake form at the following URL: www.freestate-justice.org/careers.
 If necessary, questions may be directed via email to Ashley Flores-Maldonado; no calls please.
-More information about the organization can be found at www.freestate-justice.org.

 Applications will be accepted until November 21.
 Candidates will receive an email confirming receipt of their application.
 We anticipate that the final interviews for this position will occur the week of November 26, and hope to make an offer by the week of December 3.